linear-b/gitstream/docs/index.md

 Take these three steps to see how gitStream works; later on you can learn about the .cm file, see some automation examples and learn how to create and edit your automation.

+=== "GitHub"

-1. Get gitStream for free from [GitHub marketplace](https://github.com/marketplace/gitstream-by-linearb)
+	1. Install gitStream for free from [GitHub marketplace](https://github.com/marketplace/gitstream-by-linearb)
-2. Add these 2 files [`.cm/gitstream.cm`](/downloads/gitstream.cm) and [`.github/workflows/gitstream.yml`](/downloads/gitstream.yml) to your repo
+	2. Add the CI/CD configuration to your repo at this path [`.github/workflows/gitstream.yml`](/downloads/gitstream.yml)
+	3. Add the default automation rules to your repo at this path [`.cm/gitstream.cm`](/downloads/gitstream.cm)
-3. Open a new PR to see gitStream in action (You don’t have to merge it)
+	4. Open a new PR to see gitStream in action (You don’t have to merge it)

+=== "GitLab"

+	Coming soon

+=== "BitBucket"

+	Coming soon

 ## Features